+Having understood the modes of interaction, we can now comprehensively investigate the variables of the study in order to optimize and predict the results of the experimentation.

 4.7 Effect of Solvent

 Before the complexation and chelation processes can begin, ligands must first be extracted from the PPP.
-The solvent with the highest degree of interaction with the ligands will have the highest extraction efficiency and thus the most optimal EI values.
-The major factors affecting the interaction are the solvent’s polarity and intermolecular forces.
+The solvent with the highest degree of interaction with the ligands – which will allow it to overcome the intermolecular forces keeping the ligands together (Burke) – will have the highest extraction efficiency and thus the most optimal EI values.
+The major factors affecting the interaction are the solvent’s polarity and intermolecular forces (Burke).